AlexAnarcho/darkfi.nix/README.md

 nix.settings.sandbox = "relaxed"
 ```

-or exceptionnaly via command-line as an argument of an installation command.
+or exceptionally via command-line as an argument of an installation command.

 ```sh
 nix-env -i github:darkrenaissance/darki?dir=contrib/nix --no-sandbox